 While it’s probably not the first museum that comes to mind when you think of Florence, it’s worth looking at the exhibition calendar to see what’s going on while you’re visiting.
 Palazzo Strozzi has interesting contemporary art exhibits and has hosted artists like Ai Weiwei, Marina Abramović, and Jeff Koons.

-Visit the official website of Palazzo Strozzi for the exhibition calendar (including Donatello in 2022), hours, and ticket info.
+Visit the official website of Palazzo Strozzi for the exhibition calendar, hours, and ticket info.

 The Medici Chapels, or Cappelle Medicee are part of the Basilica di San Lorenzo and are another of Florence’s treasures.
 Built for the powerful and influential Medici family, the chapels are the burial place of many of the family members.